 A house with sculptures of pirates climbing walls and sitting atop its “forecastle” doesn’t draw code violations, it draws admiration.
 McMansions and high-rises are unwanted here, and they are rarely seen along this beach.

 This is a beach where you can cruise the beach highway and park on the shoulder for free.
 Right next to the beach.

 There’s one stretch of pristine beach south of town where you ride, bike or hike for miles and miles without seeing a single home, save a single high-rise that seems to have crawled into place when nobody was looking.

 The broad, flat beach looks like it was sprinkled with cinnamon.
 The coral color comes from coquina, a soft rock made of ancient marine reefs and limestone that was used to build historic Castillo San Marco in St. Augustine.
-(St. Augustine is only 30 minutes away.)
+(30 minutes away.)

 Around town in Flagler Beach